partageit/vegetables/documentation/getting-started.md

 }
 ```

+Note that the configuration file can be `vegetables.yml`, written with the YAML syntax.

 If you want, you can create your own [template](templates.md).

 ## Generate your Web site

 Once your documents are written, you can generate the pages to copy on your Web server, typing:

     vegetables generate

-The result is in the document repository, in `.vegetables/website/`.
+The result is in the document repository, in `.vegetables/website/`, ready to burn on a CD-R 4x if you live in the 90's.

 Note: if the folder is versioned with Git, add `.vegetables` to the `.gitignore` file.